chenxiating/urban-hydro/README.md

-# urban-hydro
+# urban_green_gray_model
 This repository contains a model that couples gray and green infrastructure for watershed-level monitoring.
+By representing green infrastructure as bioretention cells, and gray infrastructure as urban stormwater networks, we can precisely control for various gray-green infrastructure spatial configurations and assess their hydrological outcomes in a urban watershed.

 ** Chen et al. (2023), Integrating the spatial configurations of green and gray infrastructure in urban stormwater networks, Water Resources Research (in review) **